SEPTEMBER 25- TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 45:11- 48:11; EPHESIANS 4:1-16; PSALMS 68:19-35; PROVERBS 24:3-4

 Paul references Psalm 68:18.
 This was a victory hymn composed to celebrate King David’s conquest of Jebus, the Jebusite city of Jerusalem, and his ascension up Mt.
 Zion.
 The picture is that of a conqueror who is marching with the spoil of his victory.
 He is in a position to be crowned as victor and to give gifts of men who were once prisoners of war to serve others.
 When Christ arrives in heaven after the crucifixion and resurrection, having defeated Satan, He is crowned as federal head of the new creation and gives gifts of men to the church to serve as equippers of the church.

 Paul starts with what we might call Word gifts.
 We have received the inspired New Testament Scriptures through the apostles and prophets.
 These are the first order of apostles and prophets that belong to the apostolic age, who gave us the good news of God’s great salvation in written form (Hebrews 2:3-4).
-The word ‘apostle’ means ‘sent one’, and ‘prophet’ refers to one who prophesies, speaking forth God’s Word.
+The word ‘apostle’ means ‘sent one’ and ‘prophet’ refers to one who prophesies, speaking forth God’s Word.
 Missionaries, church planters, and preachers would be of the second order of apostles and prophets in a more limited sense than the first.
 Together with evangelists and pastors/teachers, they are given by God to equip the saints for the work of the ministry.
-(The Granville-Sharp rule of Greek grammar combines both pastor and teacher because the definite article is placed each office, except that of the teacher.)
+(The Granville-Sharp rule of Greek grammar combines both pastor and teacher because the definite article is placed before each office, except that of the teacher, which is joined by the conjunction to the office of the pastor.)
+This grammatical rule suggests that the offices of pastor and teacher, in this instance, are combined.)

 Ephesians 4:11-12 11 And He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, 12 for the equipping of the saints for the work of service, to the building up of the body of Christ;